xieyuheng/fidb-zero/docs/manual/03-the-http-api.md

 - To **delete** a file, `DELETE` the path with query parameter `kind=file`.

+  For example:

   ```
   DELETE users/xieyuheng/human.txt?kind=file
   ```

+Now, all data operations require us to write `kind=data`, and all file operations require us to write `kind=file`, we can improve this situation a little bit.

 - **Problem: 3.2** It is not convenient to always have to write `kind=data` and `kind=file`,